When we have a "gift," it does not necessarily mean

 performing responsibly.)

-One of the natural consequences of choosing to live in a
+the natural consequences of choosing to live in a

 societal framework is responsibility toward others.
 There